 - Serratus and Low Trap

 After establishing proximal stability with distal mobility, it is time to train.
 But we might not have the proximal stability and control to be able to tackle pull-ups and chin-ups just yet.
-An athlete or lifter should be able to master each of the following exercises before moving onto controlling their bodyweight in a chin-up or pull-up.
+An athlete or lifter should be able to master each of the following exercises before moving to control their body weight in a chin-up or pull-up.
 They can also serve as assistance exercises to keep proper scapulothoracic movement while still training pull-ups.

 Half Kneeling Single Arm Pulldown